Plancherel-Rotach asymptotic expansion for some polynomials from indeterminate moment problems: Chen--Ismail polynomials

 So the main formula in the above theorem can be stated as

 \end{rmk}

 \begin{rmk} In fact, the three-term recurrence relation contains a lot of useful information.
 It can also give us the asymptotic zero distribution of the rescaled polynomials $\mathcal{F}_n(8n^2 x)$ as $n \to \infty$.
-Using the method developed in Kuijlaars and Van Assche \cite{Kui:Ass}, one can obtain the following limiting measure for $\mathcal{F}_n(8n^2 x)$ from the recurrence relation \eqref{fn3term}
+Using the method developed in Kuijlaars and Van Assche \cite{Kui:Ass}, one can obtain the following limiting zero distribution for $\mathcal{F}_n(8n^2 x)$ from the recurrence relation \eqref{fn3term}

 \end{rmk}

 Since the above theorem is uniformly valid in the neighbourhood of the large transition point 8, we have the following asymptotic formula for $\mathcal{F}_{n}(x)$.

 \begin{cor} Let $\nu = n+\frac{1}{2}$, $K_n$ and $w(x)$ be given in \eqref{fnkn-def} and \eqref{fn-weight}, respectively.
 Uniformly for a bounded real number $s$, we have, for $x = 8 \nu^2 + 8 \sqrt[3]{2} \,s \,\nu^{\frac{4}{3}}$